‘Queen Of Curves’ Abigail Ratchford Busts Out Of A Blue Outfit In Latest Pic

 Abigail Ratchford’s Instagram page is on fire these days.
 The model has recently posted several skin-baring pictures to flaunt her incredible curves.
-After raising the temperature of her page by posting a pic in a snake-print bikini, the model treated her fans to risque new snap again — one which became an instant hit.
+After raising the temperature of her page by posting a pic in a snake-print bikini, the model treated her fans to a risque new snap, one which became an instant hit.

 In the snap, Abigail could be seen donning a tighter-than-skin bodysuit which she teamed with a pair of black boots.
-The model suggestively pulled the zipper of her bodysuit down to treat the viewers to a generous view of her breasts as well as her bare chest and taut stomach.
+The model suggestively pulled the zipper of her bodysuit down to treat the viewers to a generous view of her breasts, as well as her bare chest and taut stomach.

-In terms of her aesthetics, the model opted for a full face of makeup, comprising some mauve-colored gloss and lots of mascara.
-She let her raven-colored locks down and posed by standing next to a shiny, black Bentley as naughtily bit her nails.
+In terms of her aesthetics, the model opted for a full face of makeup, comprised of some mauve-colored gloss and lots of mascara.
+She let her raven-colored locks down and posed by standing next to a shiny black Bentley, as she naughtily bites her nails.
 And as she struck a side pose, the model displayed her perky breasts to successfully pull off a very seductive pose.

-As of the writing of this article, and within just two hours of having been posted, the sultry snap amassed more than 72,000 likes and above a thousand comments wherein fans drooled over the model’s sexiness.
+As of the writing of this article, and within just two hours of having been posted, the sultry snap amassed more than 72,000 likes and over a thousand comments, as fans drooled over the model’s sexiness.

 Commenting on the snap, one fan wrote that after seeing so much sexiness in one picture, he is unable to think about anything else, while another fan agreed and said that he forgot to blink when he first saw the picture, adding that he can’t stop looking at it again and again.